andrewnakas/Gfs_Pressure_Zarr/README.md

 - Defaults only include the analysis hour (`FORECAST_HOURS="0"`) to keep the archive well under common LFS limits.
 Expanding the hour list or switching to the 0.25° grid will grow the file size quickly and may exceed GitHub's per-object cap (~2 GB).
 - The script falls back to the previous cycle if the newest is unavailable, up to three cycles back.
 - Only the latest dataset is retained; old data is removed by rewriting the `data` branch history each run.
+- Some GRIB variables only exist on a reduced pressure level set; cfgrib can choke on those.
+The script retries per-variable and keeps only the `PARAM_SHORTNAMES` list when needed to avoid failures.